a sign with black text

 Oman and United Arab Emirates

-Although there are others, the particular enclave and exclave at which I was eyeing my visit is where an exclave of Oman — a country I visited earlier this year — is also an enclave within the United Arab Emirates; but within that exclave of Oman is an exclave of the United Arab Emirates, which is also an enclave…
+Although others exist, the particular enclave and exclave at which I was eyeing my visit is where an exclave of Oman — a country I visited earlier in 2015 — is also an enclave within the United Arab Emirates; but within that exclave of Oman is an exclave of the United Arab Emirates, which is also an enclave…

 …which means that a portion — or counter-enclave — of the United Arab Emirates is located within a portion of Oman, which is located within the United Arab Emirates.